Spanish Socialist Workers' Party: From Marxism to social democracy

 The PSOE was founded with the purpose of representing and defending the interests of the proletariat formed during the Industrial Revolution in the 19th century.
-In its beginnings, the PSOE's main objective was the defense of worker's rights and the achievement of the ideals of socialism, emerging from contemporary philosophy and Marxist politics, by securing political power for the working class and establishing a dictatorship of the proletariat in order to achieve social ownership of the means of production.
+In its beginnings, the PSOE's main objective was the defense of workers' rights and the achievement of the ideals of socialism, emerging from contemporary philosophy and Marxist politics, by securing political power for the working class and establishing a dictatorship of the proletariat in order to achieve social ownership of the means of production.
 The ideology of the PSOE has evolved throughout the 20th century according to relevant historical events and the evolution of Spanish society.

 In 1979, the party abandoned its definitive Marxist thesis at the hands of its Secretary-General Felipe González, not before overcoming great tensions and two party congresses, the first of which preferred to maintain Marxism.
 Before this situation, notable internal leaders such as Pablo Castellano and Luis Gómez Llorente founded the internal faction of Left Socialists which included the militants who would not renounce Marxism.
 This allowed for the consolidation of the leftist forces in the PSOE.
 From this moment, the diverse events both outside and within the party led to projects that resembled those of other European social democratic parties and acceptance of the defence of the market economy.
 The democratic socialist faction has been especially critical of the party's Third Way move to the centre starting in the 1980s for its economic liberal nature, denouncing the policies of deregulation, cuts in social benefits, and privatisations.

-The PSOE defines itself as social democratic, left-wing and progressive.
-It is grouped with other self-styled socialists, social democrats and labour parties in the Party of European Socialists, and supports pro-Europeanism.
-During his shift to the left in 2017, party leader Pedro Sánchez stood for a refoundation of social democracy in order to transition to a post-capitalist society and end neoliberal capitalism as well as for the indissoluble link between social democracy and Europe.
+The PSOE defines itself as social democratic, left-wing, and progressive.
+It is grouped with other self-styled socialists, social democrats, and labour parties in the Party of European Socialists, and supports pro-Europeanism.
+During his shift to the left in 2017, party leader Pedro Sánchez stood for a refoundation of social democracy, in order to transition to a post-capitalist society and end neoliberal capitalism, as well as for the indissoluble link between social democracy and Europe.

 Federalism

-During the Second Spanish Republic, the structure of the state was still open within the party, with two differing views, namely a centralist view as well as a federal one competing against one another.
+During the Second Spanish Republic, the structure of the state was still open with in the party, with two differing views, namely a centralist view as well as a federal one competing against one another.
 The later years of the Francoist dictatorship saw a period in which the PSOE defended the right to "self-determination of the peoples of Spain", as a reflection of a newer ideological and a pragmatist approach of the party.
 Ultimately, the party, while sticking to its preference for a federal system, gradually ceased to mention the notion of self-determination during the Spanish transition to democracy.
 Ideas in support of to the independence of the autonomous territories of Catalonia, the Basque Country and Galicia, have been adopted by some elements of the party, while the others in the PSOE are heavily critical of said notions, because, as they see it, the principle of territorial equality among the autonomous communities would be under threat if the autonomous territories became independent.